 My overall vision is to nurture a sense of place among residents and workers in St Loyes, and to build community.
 Then within this, my objectives are to: produce engaging art in St Loyes; engage and be led by the people of St Loyes; increase access to experiencing and making art; engage with nature and environment; connect the residents, businesses and public sector organisations in St Loyes; and HAVE FUN!

-I’m linked to Digby Community Association, which works in one of the neighbourhoods within St Loyes.
-As of January 2018 there are plans within the next couple of months to appoint a new Community Builder, and the hope is we can support each other’s work.
+For the main programme over December 2017 – November 2018, I was linked to Digby Community Association, which works in one of the neighbourhoods within St Loyes.
+As of September 2018 there is a Community Builder in St Loyes as well, and hopefully we can support each other a bit going forward.

-I’m also publishing some nuggets of gold – the history, geography, and mythology of St Loyes – on this website, and it would be wonderful to hear your stories too.
-I’ll also be playing around a bit on social media.
+I’ve also been publishing some nuggets of gold – the history, geography, and mythology of St Loyes – on this website, and it would be wonderful to hear your stories too.
+You can either post them on the Facebook group, or contact me via this website.

-Visual art competition : To encourage people of all ages to be aware of and respond to St Loyes, including workshops on eg place-based art, street art or photography, and an exhibition of the artwork
+Make place-based visual art : To encourage people of all ages to be aware of and respond to St Loyes, including workshops on eg place-based art, street art or photography; maybe a competition in different age groups, themes, and media; and an exhibition of the artwork.

-Writing competition : Again, to encourage people of all ages to be aware of and respond to St Loyes, with different themes and categories of eg horrible histories or poetry, with publication in SLANT and possibly production of a community book
+Write a book! : Again, to encourage people of all ages to be aware of and respond to St Loyes, with different themes and categories of eg horrible histories or poetry; with maybe a competition in different age groups, themes, and genres; and culminating in the production of a community book.

-…and then there could be bird-watching in Sowton where the roads are named for birds; an apple festival where the roads are named for apples; a beating the bounds expedition; foraging and/or growing food, cooking and sharing the results, and producing a beautiful recipe book; and so on and so on.
+…and then there could be an apple festival where the roads are named for apples; a beating the bounds expedition; foraging and/or growing food, cooking and sharing the results, and producing a beautiful recipe book; and so on and so on.